 I grew up in Southern California, where I played a lot of sports (softball, soccer, basketball, track, cross-country) and I read a lot of books (Where the Red Fern Grows, The Pigman, The Outsiders, anything by Judy Blume).
 In college I again participated in these two loves: I majored in English and played on UCLA's fledgling women's soccer team.

 After graduation, I taught eighth grade English for ten years and made a career-changing discovery: I actually liked grading essays.
 Well, not grading per se, but giving students feedback to help them edit and polish their papers.
-After marriage and relocation led me to leave my teaching post, I became a volunteer editor for a small nonprofit's magazine, trained as a copyeditor, and began my second career as a freelancer.
+After marriage and relocation led me to leave my teaching post, I trained as a copyeditor and began my second career as a freelance editor.

-When I'm not writing or editing, I play softball, run, hike, and spend as much time as possible enjoying the great outdoors.
+When I'm not writing or editing, I read, exercise, and spend as much time as possible enjoying the great outdoors.
 I also volunteer with Epic Experience, a nonprofit that provides weeklong adventure camps to adult cancer survivors (www.epicexperience.org).

-My husband and I reside in Los Angeles with our hound mix, Sedona.
+My husband and I reside in beautiful Colorado.